HISTORY

 This website and everything that TASCA has accomplished and will accomplish is dedicated to and due to Dr. Robert Harvey, PhD.
 An experienced microbiologist, Fulbright scholar, husband, father, grandfather, and humble humanitarian.
 He was the founder and heart and soul of TASCA until his untimely passing in 2016 at the age of eighty.

-During his first visit to Nicaragua in 1988 Dr. Roberto as he was known in Nicaragua, recognized that children as well as adults were being sickened and dying from drinking contaminated water.
+During his first visit to Nicaragua in 1988 Dr. Robert recognized that children as well as adults were being sickened and dying from drinking contaminated water.
 He knew he could be a force for improving health in rural communities with his skills, knowledge, and resources.
 From his first visit until his death he dedicated his life to improving water quality and quality of life for rural Nicaraguans.
-Every year from 1988 he went to Nicaragua to personally deliver supplies and equipment to laboratories and to support the lab technicians through teaching upgraded techniques.
+Every year from 1988 to 2016 he went to Nicaragua to personally deliver supplies and equipment to laboratories, and to support the lab technicians through teaching upgraded techniques.

 Right: Dr. Robert Harvey working with a Ministry of Health laboratory technician in Jinotega, Nicaragua.
 2009.

-Dr. Roberto thoroughly enjoyed his time roaming the mountains of remote rural areas, testing water for quality and talking to the local people in his excellent Spanish.
-Dr. Bob will always be remembered by the many friends he still has in Nicaragua for his selfless dedication to helping those in need.
+Dr. Robert thoroughly enjoyed his time roaming the mountains of remote rural areas, testing water for quality and talking to the local people in his excellent Spanish.
+He will always be remembered by the many friends he still has in Nicaragua for his selfless dedication to helping those in need.

 Left: Dr. Roberto (left) during his last visit to Nicaragua.
 2016.